Updated June 17, 2023

 For options that are not involved in the user interface, you will need to write code and customize accordingly.

 There are different programs for different visualizations or data mining.

-As a result, though both SPSS and SAS are very helpful in the analysis of data, they are different in their own ways.
-The different functionalities that they perform help an organization knowing its value, and they provide a way of improving and increasing its market value.
+As a result, though both SPSS vs SAS is very helpful in data analysis, they differ in their own ways.
+The different functionalities that they perform help an organization know its value, and they provide a way of improving and increasing its market value.
 Hence you should ideally have a mix of both SPSS and SAS to optimize both costs and analytical flexibility.